launchflow/buildflow-docs/docs/walk-throughs/csv_bigquery_streaming.md

     stat: int

-# Define an output type for our pipeline.
+# Define an output type for our application.
 # By using a dataclass we can ensure our python type hints are validated
 # against the BigQuery table's schema.
 @dataclasses.dataclass